gemfire/gemfire-developer-website/content/blog/oql.md

   - `usesInProgress`
   - `useTime`

-For specific explanations for the meaning of each of these statistics, and for more information on using VSD, see the GemFire documentation for the version of GemFire that you are using.
+For specific explanations for the meaning of these statistics, and for more information on using VSD, see the GemFire documentation for the version of GemFire that you are using.